Want to learn how to speed up your Squarespace website? You’re in the right place!

 Okay, now that you have your starting point, let’s get to the good stuff.

-5 Ways to Speed Up Your Squarespace Site
+5 Ways to Speed Up Your Squarespace Website

 #1.
 Reduce & Compress Your Images

-One of the best places to start is by optimizing your images for web.
+One of the best places to start is by optimizing your images for the web.

-Images take up more space then any other part of a website.
+Images take up more space than any other part of a website.
 Because they’re some of the “heaviest” and most difficult files for a server to work with.
-So with that being said, if you think about the compunding affect of having a ton of images on your site, the size and quality can make or break your web performance.
+So with that being said, if you think about the compounding effect of having a ton of images on your site, the size and quality can make or break your web performance.